 (1) Respect, Curiosity, and Service

-In December 2018, RCSVI celebrated the creation of an Education Legacy Fund (an ELF) as an endowment with the Victoria Foundation so that we can guarantee a source of revenue to support youth in building their knowledge and experience of life in the Commonwealth.
-In 2019, RCSVI celebrated its centennial.
+In 2017 RCS V.I. adapted to meet the needs of the 21st Century, developing a new Constitution and Bylaws.
+In December 2018, RCS V.I. created an Education Legacy Fund (ELF) as an endowment with the Victoria Foundation in order to guarantee a source of revenue to support youth in building their knowledge and experience of life in the Modern Commonwealth.

 In 2020, RCS V.I. announced the launch of a five year program: “Trees for Life” Read more here.

 RCS V.I. current Board members include: Mary Bernard, Tony Goodman, Ramya Mukund, Donna Otto, David Spence (President), Nikki Tellem, and John Western.

 The Society receives a grant from the FlagStone Fund (Victoria Foundation) in order to fulfill and facilitate the programming of RCS V.I.

 Email branch president David Spence to learn how to become a member.

 (CRA charitable registration number